Versailles (band): 2015–present: Reunion and Yuki's departure

 2022 marked Versailles' 15th anniversary.
 A tour commemorating the occasion was performed in separate legs, each centered on a specific album.
 The single Noble concert took place on June 24.
 The Jubilee leg of the tour was held on October 20 and 22.
 The Holy Grail leg took place between February 3 and 12, 2023.
 At the last date, drummer Yuki announced that he would be suspending all musical activities after 2023, devoting his time to treating the chronic dystonia in his right foot, which he first announced publicly in February 2020, and dealing with family issues.
 Versailles held the Varoque tour from May 13 to June 24, 2023.
 On June 21, they released their first single in 11 years, "Vogue".
 On September 10, Yuki announced that rather than taking a hiatus like previously stated, he would instead be retiring from music completely after Versailles' December 14 concert at Zepp Haneda.
-In the meantime, the band teamed up with Moi dix Mois, D and Matenrou Opera for the four-date Japanese Visual Metal tour between September 22 and October 2.
+In the meantime, the band teamed up with Moi dix Mois, D and Matenrou Opera for the four-date Japanese Visual Metal tour between September 22 and October 2, 2023.
 The four bands collaborated on the song "Kyōsōkyoku ~Tanbinaru Kettō~", which was released as a single credited to the JVM Roses Blood Symphony.

+Versailles' first performance following Yuki's departure was a selection of songs at Kamijo's July 18, 2025, solo concert at Line Cube Shibuya, which commemorated his 30th anniversary in music.
+They were supported by D drummer Hiroki.
+In 2026, they will perform at the B7 Klan J-Rock Fest in Paris, France on July 11, a solo concert in Santiago, Chile on December 3, and at Knotfest Mexico in Mexico City, Mexico on December 5.